-The Bureau's successful wholesale and retail petroleum compliance program for monitoring how well registered sites are complying with the State's storage and distribution engineering requirements as stipulated in Chapters 62-761 and 62-762, FAC., continues to produce outstanding results.
-In Fiscal Year 2003/2004, 94 percent of the State's 20,112 active petroleum facilities were inspected.
-Inspectors ensure facilities maintain equipment upgrades, that leak detection systems are functioning, that reconciliation records are up to date, and that new discharges are handled appropriately.
+The Bureau's successful wholesale and retail petroleum compliance program for monitoring how well registered sites are complying with the State's storage and distribution engineering requirements as stipulated in Chapters 62-761 and 62-762, FAC, continues to produce outstanding results.
+Inspectors ensure facilities maintain equipment upgrades that leak detection systems are functioning, that reconciliation records are up to date, and that new discharges are handled appropriately.
 Inspectors work closely with owners and operators and provide expertise and advice on their petroleum storage and distribution systems.
 All inspectors receive initial and continuation training and must pass a test prior to participation in the inspection program.